 We are a place where visitors come for a snow experience different from what any other mountain in New Zealand offers.
 We are the only place in the country to come and experience cross-country skiing, but we also offer snowshoeing, tubing and snow play experiences.
 For many of our visitors, building a snowman is a novel experience!
-We also operate and maintain three backcountry huts – Meadow, Bob Lee and Daisy Lee.
+We also operate and maintain three backcountry huts – Meadow, Bob Lee, Daisy Lee and new for 2022 is the Musterers Hut.
 People ski and snowshoe out to these huts for overnight experiences throughout the winter.

 POSITIONS WE HIRE FOR

-For the 2020 winter, we are hiring Ski Instructors, Guest Services Assistants, Snow Hosts and Groomer Operators.
+For the winter season, we are hiring Cross Country Ski Instructors, Guest Services Assistants and Hut Wardens.
 We see it as an advantage to hiring staff with first aid qualifications so if you have any first aid training or experience, make sure you make that known on your application.

-Guest Services Assistants will be greeting our guests when they first arrive and advise guests and take payments.
+Guest Services Assistants will greet our guests when they first arrive, advise guests, and take payments.
 A high level of trustworthiness is required as they will be handling cash and are the first point of contact for our guests.
-Guest Services Assistants will help out when we are busy in rentals, car parking and supervising the Snow Play Zone.
+Guest Services Assistants will help when we are busy with rentals, car parking and supervising the Snow Play Zone.

 The key is we all work together towards a common goal of providing the most enjoyable possible experience for our guests.